Tungsten03/projek_koncowy/README.md

 # KRAQEN 1.0
 ----Kacper Rajewski Air Quality Environment----
 The application was developed as a final project for postgraduate studies

-The program requests data from the GIOS API and stores it in an SQLite database.
+The program requests data from the GIOS API and stores it in an SQLite database. <br>
 The main functionality of the application focuses on analyzing the measurement data from air quality monitoring stations in Poland.

 ### Author: